 23. Casa Grande

-Casa Grande is located approximately 50 minutes southwest of Phoenix and is brimming with its own unique culture.
+Casa Grande is about 50 minutes southwest of Phoenix and is brimming with its own unique culture.

 One of the must stops in Casa Grande is the neon sign park that has a broad collection of vintage neon signs that wind backs Casa Grande’s clock and tell a story of its development over the years.
 The signs have been restored and are free for all who wish to step back in time and imagine what the town was like when each of these places was open.